 - it is incredibly time-consuming and

-- it makes using Figma meaningless.
+- it makes using Figma almost meaningless.

 If you use Figma because of how convenient it is, you wouldn’t be happy about going back to designing with other tools.
 The deeper you get involved in the process, the more you feel like you go through the same stuff you already had with Figma, just much less conveniently and with much more extra complications.
 Most likely, you will have to work on both the frontend and backend parts of the task.
+In the end, you might even give up and try no-code platforms for easier implementation – and that road takes you to settling for less and losing in quality significantly.

 Your creativity is a resource you need to use right.
-The more of it you put in figuring out the complexities of coding, the less you have left for what you truly love about web design.
+The more of it you put into figuring out the complexities of coding, the less you have left for what you truly love about web design.
 Don’t let that happen!

 Option 3 – Figma2WP